-The DX platform is primarily an externally facing platform — with the key objective to create a network, or ecosystem, of connected customers, partners, and suppliers that use (and pay for) the information and services available to them.
+The DX platform is primarily an externally facing platform wherein its key objective is to create a network, or ecosystem, of connected customers, partners, and suppliers that use (and pay for) the information and services available to them.
 In addition to this external focus, this platform requires an approach that aggressively modernizes legacy (or core IT) environments to redefine processes and capabilities for both internal and external purposes.

 The platform provides and uses four different “types” of services: